-The region of influence for public health and safety concerns covers the entire Fallon Range Training Complex (FRTC) (including both SUA and Navy-controlled lands) and the immediately adjacent lands.
+The region of influence for public health and safety concerns covers the entire Fallon Range Training Complex (FRTC) (including both SUA and United States [U.S.] Department of the Navy [Navy]-controlled lands) and the immediately adjacent lands.
 Areas of heightened sensitivity to public health and safety concerns within the region of influence include areas where large groups of people may gather; for example, recreational areas and parks.